Intel-bigdata/HiBench/README.md

     These workloads are developed based on SIGMOD 09 paper "A Comparison of Approaches to Large-Scale Data Analysis" and HIVE-396.
 It contains Hive queries (Aggregation and Join) performing the typical OLAP queries described in the paper.
 Its input is also automatically generated Web data with hyperlinks following the Zipfian distribution.

+2. TPC-DS(tpcds)

+    TPC-DS is the de-facto industry standard benchmark for measuring the performance of decision support solutions including, but not limited to, Big Data systems.
+This workload includes data preparation(datagen), power test and throughput test.
+See TPC-DS specification docs for more information.
+For power test and throughput test in HiBench, Thrift server + Beeline solution is currently supported.

 **Websearch Benchmarks:**

 1. PageRank (pagerank)